 of the Final Battle, camp armies begin on the field, in a position determined by the Referees.
 Refs may permit allied teams to start together, but will make the final call about army starting positions.
-Once the battle begins, all camps are closed - all fighting must take place outside of the camp borders.
+Camps can set up their own water/shade stations at the edge of the battlefield.

 Each team assembles around their Avatar and banner carrier.
 The Avatar and banner carrier are treated as a unit and must remain within 20 feet of each other throughout the final battle (so that the Avatar's position is visible to all).
 Once the battle begins, teams confront each other, attempting to capture each other's Avatars.
 Avatars and banner carriers should not be attacked directly, and may not flee or intervene in the battle.
 If they are surrounded, they will surrender and are considered Captured.